Twas Edgar Allan Poe, you see

 Just how’d this Poe bang all the time?

-He hardly even sold his books
+He hardly even sold his books!

-Dark he was, and dark was he
+So dark he was, so dark was he